mLenehan1/ECE-FinalYearProject/ProjectReport/Ethics/audiofiles.md

 with streaming services, and the revenue paid to artists whose music is played via their platforms, there are also a number of issues with audio piracy from users illegally downloading audio tracks.
-As solutions such as the one provided by this project offer both options for both streaming and locally stored audio, these ethical issues must be explored in order to determine the impact that a solution such as this may have.
+As solutions such as the one provided by this project offer options for both streaming and locally stored audio, these ethical issues must be explored in order to determine the impact that a solution such as this may have.